Being a new mother can be an exciting and stressful phase at the same time, especially when it comes to knowing when your baby is hungry.

-- He closes his mouth firm and doesn’t look interested in latching on to your breast or bottle.
+- He closes his mouth firmly and doesn’t look interested in latching on to your breast or bottle.

 - Your baby looks very relaxed and happy.

-- He starts to open his fists to let you know that he had his full.
+- He opens his fists to let you know he had his full.

 - He is now ready to open his eyes and look at things around him with interest and happiness.